surajkm24/bluemercury.com-clone/README.md

 # BlueMercury.com - Clone Project

-#### This project is about building a clone of **BlueMercury.com** website. **BlueMercury.com** is one of world's finest e-commerce website dealing in a various types of cosmetics and skin-care products.
+#### This project is about building a clone of **BlueMercury.com** website's UI. **BlueMercury.com** is one of world's finest e-commerce website dealing in a various types of cosmetics and skin-care products.
 It also provides other services like in-store spa, massage, skin-care advice etc. Its an individual project completed in 4 days during Construct week in 4th unit in **Masai School**.
 ***
 ## Features Implemented:

 > - An attractive landing page listing various products and offers.
 > - Users can signup/login.
-> - Authentication is implemented using json-server.
+> - Authentication is implemented using localStoarge as the motive of this project was to simple build the UI.
 > - Responsive design.
 ***

-## Tech Stack:
+## Tech Stack & Tools:

 > - React
 > - ChakraUI
 > - CSS
 > - React-Router
+> - LocalStorage
-> - Json-Server
+> - Vite
 ***

 ## Deployment Link: